pushpanjali2404/Coffee-sales-analysis-dashboard/README.md

 •	Data Cleaning & Transformation using Power Query
 •	DAX Measures for KPIs (Revenue, Transactions, Average Transaction Value)
 ________________________________________
-👉 This dashboard can be used by coffee shop managers to track sales performance, optimize product mix, and improve customer payment strategies.
+👉 This dashboard can be used by coffee shop managers to track sales performance, optimize product mix, and improve customer payments.
-ChatGPT can make mistakes.
-Check important info.
-See Cookie Preferences.